-Students must comply with all clinical contract protocols including immunization, vaccination requirements, drug screening and background checks.
-The cost for criminal background checks, drug screenings, and immunization requirements is included in program fees.
+Students must comply with all clinical contract protocols including background checks, drug screenings and immunization requirements.
+The cost for criminal background checks and drug screenings are included in program fees.
+Students are responsible for covering costs for immunization requirements.

 Satisfactory physical and mental health must be maintained for continuance in the program.
 Students must be free of any physical and/or mental condition that might adversely affect their performance in the program.
 First Institute reserves the right to require medical examinations to verify continuing compliance.
 Students with pre-existing physical and/or mental conditions which might adversely affect performance in the program who do not self-disclose this information in writing are subject to dismissal from the program.